Think Green: 13 Books to Read On Permaculture

 Whitefield also shows how permaculture is an approach to provide for our needs like food and shelter as well as financial and social structures.

-4. Traditional Ecological Knowledge: Learning from Indigenous Practices for Environmental Sustainability by Melissa K Neslon and Daniel Shilling
+4. Traditional Ecological Knowledge: Learning from Indigenous Practices for Environmental Sustainability by Melissa K Neslon and Danial Shilling

 One part of a five book series titled New Direction in Sustainability and Society, Nelson and Shilling’s Traditional Ecological Knowledge talks the reader through environmental sustainability and how differing tribal and geographic locations could provide unique perspectives to our contemporary problems.